cosmos/relayer/README.md

 In addition, it is intended as an example where anyone who is interested in building their own relayer can come for complete, working, examples.

+The relayer is in alpha and is not production ready.
+If it is used in production, it should always be run in a secure environment and only with just enough funds to relay transactions.

 ### Security Notice

 If you would like to report a security critical bug related to the relayer repo, please send an email to [`security@cosmosnetwork.dev`](mailto:security@cosmosnetwork.dev)